conduktor/conduktor-docs/docs/guides/reference/self-service-reference.md

     - `READ`: READ, DESCRIBE_CONFIGS
     - `WRITE`: READ, WRITE, DESCRIBE_CONFIGS

-### Application Group
+### Application group

 **API Keys:** <AdminToken />  <AppToken />
 **Managed with:** <CLI /> <API />
 **Labels support:** <MissingLabelSupport />

 Create Application Group to directly reflect how your Application operates.
 You can create as many Application Groups as required to restrict or represent the different teams that use Console on your Application, e.g.:

 - Support Team with only Read Access in Production
 - DevOps Team with extended access across all environments
 - Developers with higher permissions in Dev

 **Example**

 ````yaml
 # Permissions granted to Console users in the Application
 ---